NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## FollowerPIDTuner

 You will tune two PIDs in this step, the heading PID and the translational (x/y) PID.
 This enables closed-loop feedback control to ensure accurate path following.
 The `FollowerPIDTuner` opmode will have your bot follow a square path, allowing you to simultaneously tune the heading and translational PID.
 However, I personally recommend tuning the heading and translational PID while running the bot back and forth in a straight line.
 This alleviates the frustration of having to reset your bot after it drifts off the square path and hits a wall.
-After it works well enough in this case, then run `FollowerPIDTuner` for additional fine tuning.
+The back and forth tuning opmode can be found in [my custom quickstart fork](https://github.com/NoahBres/road-runner-quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/drive/opmode/BackAndForth.java) After it works well enough in this case, then run `FollowerPIDTuner` for additional fine tuning.

 ## Spline Test